Alamar (film)

-Alamar (To the Sea) is a 2009 Spanish-language documentary-style film about a boy visiting his father on the Banco Chinchorro.
-It is by Pedro González-Rubio.
-Alamar won best picture and the audience award at the 7th Morelia International Film Festival.
+Alamar (To the Sea) is a 2009 Mexican docudrama film written, co-produced, filmed and directed by Pedro González-Rubio.
+It is about a boy visiting his father on the Banco Chinchorro.
+The film won best picture and the audience award at the 7th Morelia International Film Festival.

 Content of the film

 The film is set in the coral reef of Banco Chinchorro, listed as a "biosphere reserve" by UNESCO on February 2, 2004.
 Nathan, a 5-year-old urban boy, finds his father Jorge, a Mexican fisherman, during the holidays.
 They go fishing together; a bond between the father and his son is renewed, driven by the beauty of nature.

 Between fiction and documentary, it is an initiatory experience for the small child and contemplative for the viewer.